 PUR 502–01: Purchasing Responsibility and Authority for Selection

-To establish the authority for selecting vendors
+To establish the authority for selecting suppliers

 All formal solicitations

-As Purchasing and Business Services is a customer-focused organization, the vendor selection process is made in association with user departments.
+As Purchasing and Business Services is a customer-focused organization, the supplier selection process is made in association with user departments.
 In any formal solicitation process using evaluation factors other than cost, a buyer will work with the department in establishing the selection criteria.
 The criteria may include: time of delivery after receipt of an order, packaging and addressing, direct delivery to the work site, return policy, length of time a price will be guaranteed, electronic order capability, adequacy of invoicing, and many other factors.
 The user department agrees to these criteria when it approves the draft solicitation documents.

-The buyer will review the vendor responses in context of the evaluation criteria and recommend the award structure to the user department.
+The buyer will review the supplier responses in context of the evaluation criteria and recommend the award structure to the user department.
 The user department may justify an award different from the buyer’s recommendation.
 If this justification warrants reconsideration, the buyer will agree.
 As buyers are experts in the purchasing process, and users are experts in their particular disciplines, users often identify something in the bid responses that is not apparent to a buyer.

 |Note:||Throughout the evaluation process, both the buyer and the user should strive to document the rationale for decisions, as all such documentation is subject to outside review.|